Announcerless game: Legacy

 No other United States broadcaster has ever purposely replicated the experiment, with football or any of the other major team professional sports; the networks have produced announcerless broadcasts but only as an alternate feed (with the main network always carrying announcers).
 ESPN has regularly included announcerless broadcasts as part of its Full Circle and Megacast multi-channel broadcasts, usually on ESPN Classic; it has also offered (through its online ESPN3 feeds) skycam-centered telecasts without announcers and using only ambient audio on college football games.
 In select versions of the MLB.tv app, a 'ballpark sound' option is available on most games with only natural ballpark audio.
 In 2013, Fox Sports Detroit Plus offered its viewers a "Natural Sounds at Comerica Park" channel in which they could watch occasional Tigers baseball games with just the ambient sound from games at the team's home stadium, with information about the game coming via increased graphics as it did in the Announcerless Game.
 It was, however, offered only on a premier channel for those who paid the highest rates; the regular channel included the team's announcing duo of Mario Impemba and Rod Allen.
 The Alliance of American Football regularly offered live announcerless streams of its games, billed as "AAF Raw."

 There has been one other instance in which a major league in North America used announcerless broadcasts.
 In 2005, when the Canadian Media Guild went on strike, CBC Television continued to carry its Canadian Football League broadcasts announcerless rather than bring in replacements.
 The strike ran from August 20 to October 4.

-In 2022, over four decades after the Announcerless Game, NBC once again experimented with an annoucerless game on July 3 in a game between the similarly struggling Kansas City Royals and Detroit Tigers as part of their MLB Sunday Leadoff package, with similar mixed feedback, but with more positive results.
+In 2022, over four decades after the Announcerless Game, NBC once again experimented with an announcerless game on July 3 in a game between the similarly struggling Kansas City Royals and Detroit Tigers as part of their MLB Sunday Leadoff package, with similar mixed feedback, but with more positive results.
 The closest any sport or any other entertainment organization had intentionally gone without announcers before this game was in professional wrestling.
 WWE has on occasions gone without announcers mostly for storyline purposes whether it be the announcers being attacked by wrestlers or (kayfabe) quitting.
-On one occasion, the September 10, 2012 episode of WWE Raw, WWE unexpectedly went the last hour of the broadcast without any commentary after color commentator Jerry Lawler suffered a (legitimate) heart attack live on-air, with no commentary the rest of the night except for play-by-play man Michael Cole to provide updates on Lawler before and after each commercial break and at the end of Raw.
+On one occasion, the September 10, 2012, episode of WWE Raw, WWE unexpectedly went the last hour of the broadcast without any commentary after color commentator Jerry Lawler suffered a (legitimate) heart attack live on-air, with no commentary the rest of the night except for play-by-play man Michael Cole to provide updates on Lawler before and after each commercial break and at the end of Raw.